Psly12/daft-task/readme.md

 - Chrome

 ## Run
-Use `npm install --force` or `yarn install` to install all the packages and then `node runner` to run the automation tests.
+Use `npm install --force` or `yarn install` to install all the packages and then `node runner` to run the automation test.

 The results for the test run would be in the repots directory.
 Screenshots are captured on test run failuer.